Onizuka-Eikichi/Udemy-Projects/README.md

 # Udemy-Projects
-This project was created with the purpose of study only.
+This project was created for study.